plandes/cisql/README.md

 *orphans* the window from any further result reporting.
 The directive takes a `label` argument, which is used in the frame title.

-When the variable `guiwin` is set to `true` then a separate application window starts when results are available for graphical display.
+When the variable `headless` is set to `false` then a separate application window starts when results are available for graphical display.